-How to Install and Configure TestNG in Eclipse
+How to Install and Add TestNG in Eclipse

-User experience is pivotal for any web application.
-To retain users and delight them, it is essential to deliver advanced new features every few weeks, else they might churn out, due to the availability of several options in the market.
-Hence, it is essential to deliver high-quality software releases in a short period of time.
 Test automation enables user preferences and convenience to remain at the center of the development process while saving time and effort.
-That is why comprehensive automation testing has become necessary to retain customers and meet their expectations.
-TestNG is one such Test Automation Framework based on Java, that can be used to perform different types of testing such as Unit Testing, Functional Testing, Regression Testing, and End to End Testing.
+Comprehensive automation testing is core to the.
+TestNG is a Java Test Automation Framework, that can be used to perform different types of testing, such as Unit Testing, Functional Testing, Regression Testing, and End to End Testing.

 What is TestNG Framework?